Simple practices and intention can bring back the thrill of sensuality.

 Clinical sexologist Dr. Patti Britton has helped many Boomers rediscover romance.
 She urges couples to shift their mindset so they can reset their sensual lives.
-Part of this shift is acknowledging issues in aging that can impact sex, desire, and confidence, as well as giving up the expectation of sexual athletics in the bedroom.
+Part of this shift is acknowledging how issues in aging can impact sex, desire, and confidence, as well as giving up the expectation of sexual athletics in the bedroom.

 “Looking at pleasure over the course of a lifetime,” Britton observes, “as humans age, often the result is leaning more into sensual practices.”
 She urges couples to continue intimacy by becoming more aware and adapting healthy practices into their relationships.

 Britton formulated what she calls a “continuum of touch” to identify five levels of touch people may seek and experience together:

 - Healing: A touch you might receive from a massage therapist, friend, nurse, or a partner who is channeling energy through their hands.

 - Affectionate: A touch that shows friendship, caring, and nurturing—perhaps on the hand or shoulder.

 - Sensual: Touch that offers sensory pleasure, like a lingering caress on the small of the back.
 It can bring two people closer and can lead to the next two levels.